18F/handbook/_pages/getting-started/getting-started.md

 When you make the changes you want to see and open a pull request, someone will review your code.
 Alternately, you may very well get pulled into a code review someday because of your expertise in a topic.

-If pull requests and code reviews feel a bit foreign to you, it might be helpful to think of it as similart to suggesting changes in a shared Google Doc.
+If pull requests and code reviews feel a bit foreign to you, it might be helpful to think of it as similar to suggesting changes in a shared Google Doc.
 In both cases, you're collaboratively trying to reach a final version.
 [The 18F Engineering Practices Guide has some great guidance](https://engineering.18f.gov/code-review/#tips-for-a-successful-review) on how to be a good code review partner, but the main thing to remember is simply to be kind.
 We're all trying to improve things.